note286/xduts/README.md

 ### GitHub

-After completing the preparation, download this [repository](https://github.com/note286/xduts/archive/refs/heads/main.zip) and run the following commands in the downloaded folder to get the document class/package files and the documentation.
+After completing the preparation, download [this repository](https://github.com/note286/xduts/archive/refs/heads/main.zip) and run the following commands in the downloaded folder to get the document class/package files and the documentation.

 ```shell
 xetex xduts.ins
 l3build doc
 ```

+## Update

+To update, simply follow the [description above](#installation), which is the same as installation.

 ## Usage